 If your pressure washer doesn’t have a soap dispenser, you will have to manually add soap to your mower.
 The best thing to do is spray your mower down to get it really wet.
-Add soap to a wet sponge and wipe down mower.
+Add soap to a wet sponge and wipe down the mower.

-I find a good mild dish soap with a grease cutting agent works well when wiping down manually.
+I find a good mild dish soap with a grease-cutting agent works well when wiping down manually.
 I like Dawn dish detergent which can be purchased at your local hardware or grocery store.
-Do not add dish detergent to your pressure washer.
+DO NOT ADD dish detergent to your pressure washer.

-3: Clean Top of Engine
+3: Clean the Top of Engine

-Let’s begin our washing of the lawn mower by starting at the top of the engine and around the recoil housing.
+Let’s begin our washing off the lawn mower by starting at the top of the engine and around the recoil housing.
 This area can take a little bit of water, but not too much.
 Keep the pressure low if you can.